jonpemby/phlash/README.md

 ## Immutability

 Every Phlash collection method returns a new collection.
-No arrays, objects, strings or numbers will ever be mutated.
+No collection will ever be mutated.

-Phlash takes advantage of PHP's copy-on-write variables and assigns the current value to a new variable before mutating it.
+Phlash takes advantage of PHP's copy-on-write principle and assigns the current value to a new variable before mutating it.
 Nice!

 Check it out with [PsySh](https://psysh.org/):